Remarks on the existence of minimal models of log canonical generalized pairs: Applications -- Part II

-Finally, as in the case of Corollaries \ref{cor:Hash20d_3.13} and \ref{cor:Hash20d_3.12}, we remark that Corollary \ref{cor:Hash20d_3.10} is also only a partial analogue of \cite[Corollary 3.10]{Hash20d} in the context of g-pairs.
-Indeed, in contrast to the case of usual pairs, where it is well-known that a nef and log abundant canonical divisor is semi-ample (see, e.g., \cite{Xie22} for more information), we cannot necessarily deduce the existence of a good minimal model of the g-pair $(X,B+M)$ from Corollary \ref{cor:Hash20d_3.10}, as demonstrated by \cite[Example 2.2]{LX22b}.
+As in the case of Corollaries \ref{cor:Hash20d_3.13} and \ref{cor:Hash20d_3.12}, we remark that Corollary \ref{cor:Hash20d_3.10} is also only a partial analogue of \cite[Corollary 3.10]{Hash20d} in the context of g-pairs.
+Indeed, in contrast to the case of usual pairs, where it is well-known that a nef and log abundant canonical divisor is semi-ample (see, for instance, \cite{Xie22} for more information), we cannot necessarily deduce the existence of a good minimal model of the g-pair $(X,B+M)$ from Corollary \ref{cor:Hash20d_3.10}, as demonstrated by \cite[Example 2.2]{LX23b}.